Skip to content

 AI-assisted drafting uses large language models and approved clause libraries to generate contract drafts from business inputs.
 A legal team member defines the contract type, the parties, key commercial terms, and relevant parameters, and the system produces a draft that reflects the organisation’s approved language.

-The limitation is also clear.
+The limitation is clear too.
 AI drafting works well within the boundaries of approved templates and standard clause libraries.
 Complex, high-stakes agreements, including acquisition agreements, structured finance documents, and bespoke commercial arrangements, still require substantial lawyer involvement.
-The claim that AI drafts contracts is accurate for a specific subset of contracts.
-For the most commercially significant ones, it is not.
+The claim that AI drafts contracts holds for a specific subset of contracts.
+For the most commercially significant ones, it does not.

 Contract review and risk identification